ibexa/documentation-user/docs/content_management/translate_content.md

 !!! caution

-    When you compare different languages, Split is the only possible view.
+    When you compare different languages, split view is the only possible option.
     The switcher for the view change is disabled and the system does not highlight differences in this case.

-When you compare different versions within the same language, the system highlights all the changes:
+When you compare different versions within the same language, the system highlights the changes:

 - yellow - content updated
 - blue - content added